-Finding Recommendation(s) Previous Management Response Management Response as of September 21, 2013 Anticipated Completion Date 1.
+Finding Recommendation(s) Previous Management Response Management Response as of March 21, 2014 Anticipated Completion Date 1.
 Formal written policies and procedures are needed.
 Department policies and procedures related to information technology (IT) application development as well as enterprise-wide project management are limited.
 The Department should develop formal written policies and procedures for administering the enterprise-wide project management function, as well as IT application development and have them approved by executive management.
 Approved policies and procedures should be implemented and staff trained on their application.
 Once established, written policies and procedures should be reviewed at least annually and updated as necessary.
 Policies and procedures should cover the areas listed below in addition to other areas as determined necessary.
-A. Project Management Project governance (including oversight committee charters) Project management methodology B. Application Development and Support Approved Information Systems Development Methodology Securing software applications Change management A. Project Management Response as of January 30, 2012 The establishment of a Project Management system was initiated in large part as a mechanism for implementing the challenging reforms required by two very large federal grants: Race to the Top and the Partnership for Assessment of Readiness for College and Careers.
+A. Project Management Project governance (including oversight committee charters) Project management methodology B. Application Development and Support Approved Information Systems Development Methodology Securing software applications Change management Response as of January 30, 2012 The establishment of a Project Management system was initiated in large part as a mechanism for implementing the challenging reforms required by two very large federal grants: Race to the Top and the Partnership for Assessment of Readiness for College and Careers.
 The timelines for both of these grants required the Department to very quickly put into place processes and procedures for managing an extensive number of complex projects.
 Under the leadership of the Commissioner Smith, the Project Management function was established as a way of work for the Department.
 Shortly thereafter, the Department went through a transition period under the leadership of an Interim Commissioner, and on July 31, 2011, Commissioner Robinson was appointed Commissioner by the State Board of Education.
 Throughout this period, the Project Management Oversight Committee (PMOC) has continued to evolve.
 Policies, procedures, and methodologies have been developed and are being used to guide the ongoing implementation, while continuing to be refined to reflect the changes in Department leadership as well as the differing types and stages of the identified projects.
 The written documents, including for example, the charter template, are being revised and refined concurrently to reflect the direction of the PMOC.
 The anticipated completion date for finalizing policies and procedures for the areas listed in the audit report is June 30, 2012.
 It is anticipated that this Project Management function, like those of other agencies, will continue to mature and thus the policies, procedures, and methodologies will likewise need to A. Project Management The PMO discontinued the monthly Project Management Oversight Committee (PMOC) meetings in the first quarter of 2013 at the direction of the then Chief-of-Staff.
+Draft Policies, procedures, and methodologies have been developed and are being used to guide the ongoing implementation of the project management function within OTIS.
+However, the PMOC committee and meetings have been canceled.
+The Director of Technology and Innovation and the CIO are currently drafting new Governance procedures to present to executive leadership.
 A. Project Management Unknown